umccr/MAF-summary/ICGC_PACA-CA_MAF_summary/README.md

 <br />
 <img src="Figures/Transition_and_transversions_ICGC-PACA-CA.jpg" width="50%">

 > Plots presenting the transition and transversions distribution.
 The box-plots (top panel) show the overall distribution of the six different conversions (C>A, C>G, C>T, T>C, T>A and T>G)(left), and the transition and transversions frequency (right).
-The stacked bar-plot displays the fraction of the six different conversions in each sample.
+The stacked bar-plot (bottom) displays the fraction of the six different conversions in each sample.

 <br />